 for $n_0,n_1,\ldots\in\mathbb N$.
 See also Eq. \eqref{eq:FockBasisState} in this context.
 Being defined for the basis elements, this tensor product can thereby be extended to arbitrary states in Eq. \eqref{eq:FieldFact}, using the expansion

 By definition, if Eq. \eqref{eq:FieldFact} is falsified, the state under study is field-entangled (also commonly referred to as mode-entangled).

-\begin{widetext} For a preliminary comparison with particle entanglement, we expand the state in Eq. \eqref{eq:FieldFact} in the Fock basis, additionally utilizing Eq. \eqref{eq:FockElementExpansion}, according to its $N$-particle components.
+For a preliminary comparison with particle entanglement, we expand the state in Eq. \eqref{eq:FieldFact} in the Fock basis, additionally utilizing Eq. \eqref{eq:FockElementExpansion}, according to its $N$-particle components.
 We find

-Please note that the $N$-particle component takes the form of a linear combination, i.e., superpositions. \end{widetext}
+Note that the $N$-particle component takes the form of a linear combination, i.e., superpositions.

-The similarities between particle and field entanglement are clear.
+The similarities between particle entanglement and field entanglement are clear.
 Either kind of quantum correlation violates a tensor-product form, Eqs. \eqref{eq:ParticleFact} and \eqref{eq:FieldFact}, applying tensor products $\otimes$ and $\circledast$ which respectively operate on the multiparticle Hilbert space and the Fock space.
-Thus, the mathematical structure is similar.
-On the physical side, both kinds of correlations answer the question whether a state can be fully described by local quantum states, using either individual particles or distinct modes.
+Thus, their mathematical structures are similar.
+On the physical side, both kinds of correlations answer the question of whether a state can be fully described by local quantum states using either individual particles or distinct modes.
 The examples we construct in the following, however, show the dissimilarities between particle-entangled and field-entangled states, demonstrating their inequivalence.